melindagreen/hubspot-form-usability-enhancements/README.md

 Enhanced HubSpot form usability, validation and styling with React hydration support and accessibility improvements.

+**This is intended to be used with developer-declared color values, overriding the values in HubSpot.
+The intent is to have a color palette that is tightly branded, not changeable on the fly by a CMS user.
+HubSpot color values are removed by this plugin.**

 ## Features

 - 🚀 **React Hydration Support** - Works seamlessly with SSR and React hydration
-- ♿ **Accessibility Enhanced** - WCAG 2.1 compliant with improved keyboard navigation
-- 🎨 **No Tailwind Required in Your Project** - Pre-compiled CSS included; no Tailwind dependency
-- 🌓 **Dark Background Support** - Automatic reverse theme with `.hs-form-reverse` class for forms on dark backgrounds
+- ♿ **Accessibility Enhanced** - WCAG 2.1 compliant with improved keyboard navigation- 🌓 **Dark Background Support** - Automatic reverse theme with `.hs-form-reverse` class for forms on dark backgrounds
 - ✅ **Advanced Validation** - Custom validation with enhanced error handling
 - 📁 **File Upload Validation** - Configurable file type and size validation
 - 📝 **Character Limit Validation** - Smart character counting with custom error handling